Charters Towers Region: History

 The City of Charters Towers had its beginning in the Charters Towers Municipality which was proclaimed on 21 June 1877 under the Municipal Institutions Act 1864.
 It achieved a measure of autonomy in 1878 with the enactment of the Local Government Act.
 With the passage of the Local Authorities Act 1902, it became the Town of Charters Towers on 31 March 1903 and was proclaimed the City of Charters Towers on 13 April 1909.

 The Shire of Dalymple began as Dalrymple Division, one of Queensland's 74 divisions created under the Divisional Boards Act 1879 on 11 November 1879.
 It became a Shire on 31 March 1903.

 In July 2007, the Local Government Reform Commission released its report and recommended that the two areas amalgamate.
 Amongst its reasons given for this recommendation were improved service delivery and capacity through a larger asset base and increased operating revenue, and the fact that a significant (and growing) proportion of the Shire's population lived in Charters Towers's outer suburbs and bringing all of Charters Towers under one local government was viewed as desirable.
 It did not consider amalgamation with the neighbouring Townsville/Thuringowa region due to disparate communities of interest.
 Both councils opposed the amalgamation, although the City Council concluded it was inevitable due to a shared community of interest.
 On 15 March 2008, the City and Shire formally ceased to exist, and elections were held on the same day to elect councillors and a mayor to the Regional Council.

-Wards
+Current Council

 The council remains undivided and its elected body consists of six councillors and a mayor.